Rules and Procedures

 SSA+S students may compete in a variety of afterschool sports including soccer, basketball, girls’ volleyball, cheerleading, cross country, golf, tennis, and flag football.

-Students who have disciplinary or attendance issues may not be eligible to play or may be “benched” due to unsatisfactory behavior at the discretion of coaches and administration.
+- Students who have disciplinary or attendance issues may not be eligible to play or may be “benched” at the discretion of coaches and administration.

-Students that are not picked up promptly after practice or games may also be denied the privilege of participating in the subsequent games or activities.
+- Students who are not picked up promptly after practice or games may also be denied the privilege of participating in the subsequent games or activities.

-Student athletes may miss sixth and/ or seventh period on game days.
+- Student athletes may miss sixth and/ or seventh period on game days.
 If this occurs, students must attain their missed classwork/homework before leaving for the game that day.
-They may attend their 6th or 7th period class during their P.E. class time.
+Students may attend 6th or 7th period class during their P.E. class time.

 Students may stay afterschool to watch home games in our gymnasium.
-If students do so, they must report directly to the gymnasium by 4:15, in school uniform, and stay there until their parent/guardian picks them up.
+If students do so, they must report directly to the gymnasium by 4:00 PM, in school uniform, and stay there until a parent/guardian picks them up.
 All school rules apply.
 Students are not permitted to leave campus prior to attending the game.

 - Dances are a privilege; students on suspension or who are on Activity Restriction because of disciplinary action will not be permitted to attend.

-- Only current SSA+S will be permitted to attend.
+- Only current SSA+S students will be permitted to attend.

 - Inappropriate dancing such as slam dancing and suggestive or intimate dancing is not allowed.